jsalbert/lyrics-generator-twitter-bot/README.md

 ## How to run the code

-1. Make sure you have python 3, pip installed:
+1. Make sure you have python 3 and pip installed:

 ```
 sudo apt-get update